dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 Now, since we have enabled paging, we'll also need to populate cr3 with a valid paging structure.
 This needs to be done before setting the PG bit.
 Generally these initial page tables can be set up using 2mb pages with the present and writable flags set.
 Nothing else is needed for the initial pages.

-Now you will be operating in compatability mode, a subset of long mode that pretends to be a protected mode cpu.
+Now you will be operating in compatibility mode, a subset of long mode that pretends to be a protected mode cpu.
 This is to allow legacy programs to run in long mode.
 However we can enter full 64-bit long mode by reloading the CS register with a far jump or far return.
 See the [GDT notes](../GDT.md) for details on doing that.

 It's worth noting that this boot shim will need it's own linker sections for code and data, since until you have entered long mode the higher half sections used by the rest of the kernel won't be available, as we have no memory at those addresses yet.